JeffreyBLewis/california-rollcall-votes/README.md

 ## California Assembly and Senate Roll Call Vote Data, 1993 to the present

 This project provides ready-to-analyze roll call voting data from the California Assembly and Senate from 1993 to present.
-The data from the current session are updated weekly.
+Data from the current session are updated weekly.
 The datasets are constructed from files provided at [ftp://leginfo.ca.gov/pub](ftp://leginfo.ca.gov/pub).

 A tutorial on how to load and analyze these data using R can be found [here](https://htmlpreview.github.io/?https://github.com/JeffreyBLewis/california-rollcall-votes/blob/master/Rmd/california_rollcall_howto.html).